Welcome to Yoga in Bali!

 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

-Meals included: 5 Breakfasts and 6 dinners at the villa.
-Breakfast and dinner are Balinese buffet style.
+Breakfasts and dinners will be enjoyed at the Balinese villa where you'll be staying.
+Breakfast and dinner are buffet style.

-Sedan style taxis and 8 passenger vans are used to transport travelers to activity locations and into the town of Ubud.
+You will be traveling by private ground transportation throughout your trip.
+Sedan style taxis and 12 passenger vans are used to transport travelers to and from airport, to activity locations, and into the town of Ubud.

 Travel insurance is mandatory in order to participate on any of our trips.